cvitter/jenkins-swarm-agent/README.md

-# Jenkins Swarm Agents - Examples
+# Jenkins Swarm Agent - Example

 Jenkins Swarm agents are stand alone clients that can auto-discover a Jenkins (http://jenkins.io) master and add resources to the master "auto-magically".
 This repository is intended to provide examples of how to build Docker based swarm agents.
 The first example added creates an agent that can [perform Java/Maven builds](#javamaven-agent-example).
 I will add additional examples in the future as time allows.